brunoanc/EternalModManager-Electron/README.md

 flatpak run com.powerball253.eternalmodmanager
 ```

+### Linux (AppImage) (not recommended)
+Download the latest AppImage file from the release section to your DOOM Eternal directory, then run it.

 ### Windows (Self-contained executable)
-Download the latest .exe file from the release section to your DOOM Eternal directory.
+Download the latest .exe file from the release section to your DOOM Eternal directory, then run it.

 ## Running
 First, make sure you have the latest LTS version of NodeJS and `npm` installed.
 Then clone the repo, and run the following commands: